DDSJoshuaAllen/SimpleJWTAuth/README.md

 [signature]
 ```

 The claims are `sub` and `role`.

-sub being the subject of the token and role being the subject's role (user, admin) for example.
+Sub being the subject of the token and role being the subject's role (user, admin) for example.

 ### How it works?